-Debt collection not only hurts and agitates your patients, but if handled poorly, can also damage your hard earned relationship with your dental patients.
+Debt collection not only hurts and agitates your patients but if handled poorly, can also damage your hard-earned relationship with your dental patients.
 Have it in mind that dental practices are not immune to patients not paying their bills on time.
 Late or overdue payments affect your business cash flow, thus affecting your ability to pay your debts on time.

 Here are some basic and straightforward guidelines that can help you navigate this uncertain territory:

 - Be Proactive: When your patient makes their appointment, establish a system whereby the dental staff must obtain and verify the insurance information of the patient.
-Also, before the patient’s appointment, the dental staff should call the patient and inform them on what their co-pay or deductible may likely be.
+Also, before the patient’s appointment, the dental staff should call the patient and inform them of what their co-pay or deductible may likely be.
 This helps eliminate the patient’s portion even before the service is provided which equals no need for debt collection.

 - Check and document the patient’s estimated balance payment before the dental service.

-- Sometimes, insurance estimates can be called off, thereby leaving a patient balance even after the co-pay is collected up front.
+- Sometimes, insurance estimates can be called off, thereby leaving a patient balance even after the co-pay is collected upfront.
 The patient should be informed of this development at the time of their dental appointment, in that way, if they receive a bill later, it won’t come as a surprise.

 - The aforementioned is why it is important to have all patients’ sign a waiver notifying them of their financial obligations in case of insurance denies or underpays the claim.

 - If there is a patient’s balance due after the time of service, there must be a system that sends monthly bills to the debtor until the debt is paid in full.
 Phone calls can be made, but unless your staff is trained in FDCPA guidelines, if not, you might put yourself at risk of a lawsuit.
 There is a red line here.
 Most people consider a bill only sixty days overdue to be a minor issue and would be offended that you called.